Inclusive Language and Communication

 4. Please make sure that all voices are heard

-What could we do but could do better, for our internal and external communication to be more inclusive?
+4. What could we do less of, in order for our language and communication to be more inclusive?

 Consider role specific: